sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/1_QCReads/README.md

 ![bacterial_quality_prost_trim](7_PostQC_FASTQC/0_Post_Trimmomatic/DNA/DNA_multiqc_report_plots/bacteria_mqc_fastqc_per_base_sequence_quality_plot_1.jpg "FastQC: Mean Quality)
  Phage sequences quality post-trimming
 ![phage_quality_post_trim](7_PostQC_FASTQC/0_Post_Trimmomatic/Phage/Phage_multiqc_report_plots/phage_mqc_fastqc_per_base_sequence_quality_plot_1.jpg "FastQC: Mean Quality)

+MultiQC produces a nice summary table at the of the html file.
+Shows that the Trimmomatic step did its job.
+Onto contamination!

 ### Step 3 : Remove Human Contaminates
+Human contamination always finds its way into samples.
+I don't remove bacterial deconaminates from viral samples as that causes more harm then benefit.
+But I will align the reads to the human genome and remove those reads.

 We will use the homo sapien bowtie index GRCh38 which is already available on Compute Canada.
 I have already installed it for another project:
 ```shell